Kong/kubernetes-ingress-controller/README.md

 - **Ingress routing**
   Use [Ingress][ingress] resources to configure Kong.
 - **Enhanced API management using plugins**
-  Use a wide array of [plugins][docs-konghq-hub] to monitor, transform, and protect your traffic.
+  Use a wide array of [plugins][docs-konghq-hub] to monitor, transform and protect your traffic.
 - **Native gRPC support**
   Proxy gRPC traffic and gain visibility into it using Kong's plugin.
 - **Health checking and Load-balancing**